SimpleShowing is a real estate brokerage that advertises discounted listing fees for home sellers and large commission rebates for buyers.

 They’re subject to minimum commission fees

-This means homes worth less than $235,000 may only qualify for a partial rebate, while purchases below $120,000 won’t be eligible for any savings.
+This means homes worth less than about $267,000 may only qualify for a partial rebate, while purchases below around $166,000 won’t be eligible for any savings.

-Your rebate shrinks if you attend more than five showings
+Your rebate shrinks if you attend more than 10 showings

-To qualify for SimpleShowing’s full rebate, you can attend a maximum of five showings before making a purchase.
-Once you look at your sixth home, your rebate shrinks to 45% of the buyer’s agent commission.
-It decreases another 5% after every five properties you tour.
+To qualify for the full commission rebate, you can only attend up to 10 showings.
+Once you look at an eleventh home, your rebate shrinks to 0.5% of the purchase price.

 Simply put, there’s a fair chance you won’t qualify for SimpleShowing’s maximum home buyer rebate.
 Keep that in mind when comparing SimpleShowing’s potential savings against other real estate companies that offer commission refunds.

 ✍️ Editor’s Note